nebiolabs/EM-seq/README.md

 - Optional BED file intersection for targeted analysis (bedtools)

 ### Fastq to uBam pipeline (`fastq_to_ubam.nf`)
-If your files are in fastq format you will need to convert them to uBams prior to running the main pipeline, e.g.:
+If your files are in fastq format, you will need to convert them to uBams prior to running the main pipeline, e.g.:
 ```bash
 nextflow run fastq_to_ubam.nf \
   --input_glob "tests/fixtures/fastq/emseq-test*{.ds.1,.ds.2}.fastq.gz" \